-Manoeuvring area streets are no parking zones.
+Manoeuvring area streets are no parking zones (Exception: Removal of FOD).

 When an aircraft nears, the runway may not be crossed or driven on if it is possible that the manoeuvring area street cannot be vacated in a timely way for the aircraft.
 This is valid both for aircraft moving under their own power and for those being towed.